RetroReversing/retroReversing/pages/ps1/PlayStation Hardware Architecture.md

 ## Geometry Transformation Engine (COP2)

 The Geometry Transformation Engine (GTE) is on of the co-processors attached to the main processor, specifically designed to do fast maths operations.
-This is what allowed the playstations to do its fast processing of Geometry such as 3D models, animation and effects.
+This is what allowed the playstation to do its fast processing of Geometry such as 3D models, animation and effects.

 {% include link-to-other-post.html post="/ps1-gte" description="For more information on the GTE check out this post." %}